 Because Israel has not waived its sovereign immunity in connection with any action arising out of or based on United States federal or state securities laws, it will not be possible to obtain a United States judgment against Israel based on such laws unless a court were to determine that Israel is not entitled under the United States Foreign Sovereign Immunities Act of 1976, as amended, to sovereign immunity with respect to such actions.

-The current global economic climate and continued economic disruption in Europe may have an adverse effect on Israel's economy.
+The global economic climate may have an adverse effect on Israel's economy.